Help us translate

 • Etherpad - the small external widget within the platform, which allows to format the text when creating content on the platform

-Please start translating from the file called “Glossary”, which you'll find in the project FE.
-It's the most important file, containing all the terms you will be meeting on and on in all translatable files during the translation process, and it's of utmost importance, that the terms are translated consistently - this will ensure you have a strong base for the rest of translations and will make your work process a lot easier 🙂
+It’s the most important file, containing all the terms you will be meeting on and on in all translatable files during the translation process, and it’s of utmost importance, that the terms are translated consistently – this will ensure you have a strong base for the rest of translations and will make your work process a lot easier πŸ™‚

 Things to note:

-• Strings that look like this: “@:TXT_TOPIC_LEVELS_ADMIN” are reference strings and are non-translatable.
-You're free to leave them empty.
+• If you meet any strings that look similar to this: β€œ@:TXT_TOPIC_LEVELS_ADMIN” – these are reference strings and are non-translatable.
+You’re free to leave them empty.

-Also, we'd like to extend big thanks to Crowdin for allowing free access to their platform for open-source software like ours, and, of course, thanks to everyone who's contributed translations on Crowdin over the years - we are eternally grateful for their time and expertise (and patience with our often-imperfect source strings)!
+Also, we’d like to extend big thanks to Crowdin for allowing free access to their platform for open-source software like ours, and, of course, thanks to everyone who’s contributed translations on Crowdin over the years – we are eternally grateful for their time and expertise (and patience with our often-imperfect source strings)! πŸ€—